Harrisburg, Pennsylvania: Culture

-In the mid-20th century, Harrisburg was home to many nightclubs and other performance venues, including the Madrid Ballroom, the Coliseum, the Chestnut Street Hall and the Hi-Hat.
-These venues featured performances from Duke Ellington, Dizzy Gillespie, Fletcher Henderson and Andy Kirk, among other jazz greats.
-Segregationist policy forbade these musicians from staying overnight in downtown Harrisburg, however, making the Jackson Hotel in Harrisburg's 7th Ward a hub of black musicians prior the 1960s.
+In the mid-20th century, Harrisburg was home to many nightclubs and other performance venues, including the Madrid Ballroom, the Coliseum, the Chestnut Street Hall. and the Hi-Hat.
+These venues featured performances from Duke Ellington, Dizzy Gillespie, Fletcher Henderson, Andy Kirk, and other jazz greats.
+Segregationist policy forbade these musicians from staying overnight in downtown Harrisburg, however, making the Jackson Hotel in Harrisburg's 7th Ward a hub of black musicians prior to the 1960s.

 Several organizations support and develop visual arts in Harrisburg.
 The Art Association of Harrisburg was founded in 1926 and continues to provide education and exhibits throughout the year.
 Additionally, the Susquehanna Art Museum, founded in 1989, offers classes, exhibits and community events.
 A local urban sketching group, Harrisburg Sketchers, convenes artists monthly.

 Downtown Harrisburg has two major performance centers.
 The Whitaker Center for Science and the Arts, which was completed in 1999, is the first center of its type in the United States where education, science and the performing arts take place under one roof.
 The Forum, a 1,763-seat concert and lecture hall built in 1930–31, is a state-owned and operated facility located within the State Capitol Complex.
 Since 1931, The Forum has been home to the Harrisburg Symphony Orchestra.
 Other performance centers include The Capitol Room at House of Music, Arts & Culture, Open Stage of Harrisburg, Harrisburg Improv Theatre, Gamut Theatre Group, Popcorn Hat Players Children's Theatre and Theatre Harrisburg.

 Beginning in 2001, downtown Harrisburg saw a resurgence of commercial nightlife development.
 This has been credited with reversing the city's financial decline, and has made downtown Harrisburg a destination for events from jazz festivals to Top-40 nightclubs.

 In 2004, Harrisburg hosted CowParade, an international public art exhibit that has been featured in major cities all over the world.
 Fiberglass sculptures of cows are decorated by local artists, and distributed over the city center, in public places such as train stations and parks.
 They often feature artwork and designs specific to local culture, as well as city life and other relevant themes.

+With gradual but steady increases in the number and variety of multi-purpose venues, bars, and restaurants since the mid-2010s, as well as large concerts sponsored by Harrisburg University, the live music and entertainment scene expanded to a "mini-explosion" by 2022 of big artists with a wide draw from both near and far.